 DIVIDED STILL, then, aims to raise public awareness with regards to the sudden rupture the closure brought in people’s lives.
 The goal is to highlight the necessity of free movement across the existing divide in today’s Cyprus.
 Read more about the documentary and the crew in the press kit here.

-The documentary have been selected and screened at the Kalamata Monthly International Short Documentary Festival in August 2022 and was chosen as the finalist to be screened at the Annual Kalamata International Festival in October.
-In September 2022, DIVIDED STILL was screened at the EthnoKino Film Festival.
-In Cyprus, the film was premiered to a invited selection of guests during the Home for Cooperation’s 10(+1) Anniversary celebrations in May 2022.
+The documentary was selected and screened in August 2022 at the Kalamata Monthly International Short Documentary Festival in Greece.
+It was also one of the finalists screened at the Annual Kalamata International Festival in October.
+In September 2022, DIVIDED STILL was also screened at the EthnoKino Film Festival in Switzerland.
+In Cyprus, the film was premiered to invited guests during the Home for Cooperation’s 10(+1) Anniversary celebrations in May 2022.
 In 2023, public screenings are planned across Cyprus.

 Watch the trailer below!